MartinT86/MartinT86.github.io/_posts/PUB_2016-11-29-sql-localdb-to-azure.md

 Now this is what I thought would be the easy bit.
 My local prototpye had gone well, so lets get this bad boy live!
 LocalDB is just a mdf and a ldf file like any SQL database, so I didn't foresee any issues.

-## Azure

 !!!!!!!!!!!!!Azure DB Image

-So the only way I could find in Azure to upload an existing database was to use a .bacpac file.
-I couldn't tell you the technical differences between a .bak file and .bacpac but Azure was asking for a .bacpac so that's what I was after.
+The only way I could find in Azure to upload an existing database was to use a .bacpac file.

 ## SQL Server Management Studio